-To aid value for money judgements teacher/student ratios are benchmarked at 15 students per FTE teacher for a school such as ours.
-We currently have 13.5 students per FTE teacher.
+Benchmarked to aid value for money judgements teacher/student ratios are benchmarked at 15 students per FTE teacher for a school such as ours.
+We had 13.9 students per FTE teacher in this year.
 The in class 'contact time' of teachers was 0.67.
 The benchmarked recommendation for a school like ours is between 0.7-0.8.
-So we have higher teacher numbers to students but keep our total salaries below the benchmarked figure.
-Teaching staff have less in class teaching time than the benchmarked figure.